Healthy Homes Assessment Wainuiomata

 Wainuiomata Healthy Homes Compliance Timeframes

-• Insulation of the underfloor and ceiling is required in all Wainuiomata and New Zealand rental homes where it is reasonably practicable to put in.
+• Underfloor and ceiling insulation is compulsory in all Wainuiomata and New Zealand rental homes where it is reasonably practicable to put in.

-• Property managers and landlords have to keep records to demonstrate compliance with all Healthy Homes Standard that apply or will be applied to your rental home.
+• Property managers and landlords have to keep records of their the compliance with all Healthy Homes Standard that apply or will be applied during the tenancy of an apartment rental.

-• Private landlords and property managers should ensure their rental properties comply in accordance with Healthy Homes Standards within 90 days of a new, renewed or varied tenant.
+• Private landlords and property managers must ensure their rental properties comply according to Healthy Homes Standards within 90 days of a newly renewed, extended or changed tenant.

-• All boarding households (except Kainga Ora and registered Community Housing Provider boarder household tenancies) must meet the Healthy Homes Standard regardless of the time the tenancy began.
+• All boarder households (except Kainga Ora and registered Community Housing Provider boarder household tenancies) are required to comply with Healthy Homes Standards regardless of when the tenancy began.

 Unreasonable Gaps & Holes